CodeWithRiaa/CodeWithRiaa/README.md

   <samp>

 - **Here's a quick summary about me**:
-- 🌱 I’m currently learning **React.js, TypeScript and some other JavaScript frameworks.**
+- 🌱 I’m currently learning **React.js, TypeScript and some other CSS & JavaScript frameworks.**
 - 🔭 I’m currently working on [a Business website and an E-commerce website]
 - 😊 I’m looking to help with open-source projects, hackathons, internships, and entry-level opportunities.
 - 💼 Job interests: Front-end Developer, Software Engineer (Intern or Junior level).